 Build Your Online Brand Presence Using Social Media

-Increasing your Social Media presence should be on your top priorities especially when you wish to establish your Brand online.
+Increasing your Social Media presence should be one of your top priorities, especially when you wish to establish your brand online.
 Almost every people on earth is on Facebook, where users spend more than 700 million minutes per month.
 YouTube has 490 million unique users per month.
 Twitter adds 500,000 users per day, and on average, 190 million Tweets are sent every day.
 More than 344 million people read blogs each month.

-Companies who aren’t focusing branding and marketing efforts on social media channel are missing out on millions of potential customers.
+Companies that aren’t focusing branding and marketing efforts on social media channels are missing out on millions of potential customers.
 These days, branding on social media channels is almost as important as brand identity offline.

 Here are five considerations for establishing your social media brand effectively and strategically.